 - Start with Denominator - 2.
 Check Patients aged greater than or equal to 18 years on date of encounter. - a.
 If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to Patient encounter during the performance period as listed in Denominator. - 3.
-Check Patient encounter during the performance period as listed in Denominator: - a.
-If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to Patient encounter during performance period as listed in Denominator. - 3.
+Check Patient encounter during performance period as listed in Denominator: - a.
+If Patient encounter during performance period as listed in Denominator equals No. do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient encounter during the performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 4.
+If Patient encounter during performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 4.
 Denominator Population: - Denominator Population is all Eligible Visits in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 visits in the Sample Calculation. - Start Numerator - 6.
-Check Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented: - a.
-If Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter d equals 80 visits in the Sample Calculation. - 5.
+Start Numerator - 6.
+Check Functional outcome assessment documented as positive AND a care plan documented within two days of the functional outcome assessment: - a.
+If Functional outcome assessment documented as positive AND a care plan documented within two days of the functional outcome assessment equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
 Letter a1 equals 10 visits in the Sample Calculation. - b.
-If Functional outcome assessment documented as positive using a standardized tool AND a care plan is documented equals No, proceed to Functional outcome assessment using a standardized tool is documented, care plan not required. - 7.
-Check Functional outcome assessment using a standardized tool is documented, care plan not required: - a.
-If Functional outcome assessment using a standardized tool is documented, care plan not required equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a2 equals 30 visits in the Sample Calculation. - b.
-If Functional outcome assessment using a standardized tool is documented, care plan not required equals No, proceed to Functional outcome assessment using a standardized tool is documented within the previous 30 days and a care plan is documented.
+If Functional outcome assessment documented as positive AND a care plan documented within two days of the functional outcome assessment equals No, proceed to Functional outcome assessment documented; no functional deficiencies identified, care plan not required. - 7.
+Check Functional outcome assessment documented; no functional deficiencies identified, care plan not required: - a.
+If Functional outcome assessment documented; no functional deficiencies identified, care plan not required equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a2 equals 30 visits in the Sample Calculation.